from __future__ import annotations

 assessment.assessment_name = self.name

-assessment.trace_id = self.trace_id
+assessment.trace_id = self.trace_id or ""

 assessment.source.CopyFrom(self.source.to_proto())